 Because of the strict requirements on time limits and filing processes against government entities, it is critical that you contact a skilled Phoenix trial attorney as quickly as possible.
 The team at Knapp & Roberts is dedicated to making a difference in the lives of our clients.
 We understand the strict requirements of filing claims against the government and can help you navigate your necessary actions to start your case on time and see it through to the end.

 If you’ve been injured because of a slip and fall accident due to a property owner’s negligence, you shouldn’t have to be responsible for paying your medical bills alone.
 In Arizona, cases involving slip and fall injuries can get compensation for:

 No matter where your accident occurred or the extent of your injuries, we are here to help.
-Our attorneys understand just how much havoc one accident can wreak on your life.
+Our Phoenix car accident lawyer understand just how much havoc one accident can wreak on your life.
 You deserve help getting back on your feet.
 That’s what your Phoenix slip and fall lawyers are here to do; we handle the legal work so that you can focus on recovery.

 If you’re unsure if you have a personal injury case or want to start on a claim, contact our team today through phone, email, or online form for a free consultation.
 We can discuss the details of your case and determine your best course of action moving forward.
 You can count on us to help you contact the necessary parties, conduct thorough investigations, advise on settlement offers, and fight for your rights in court so that you can receive the compensation you deserve.